deadvcr/gifload/README.md

 Drag and drop everything to the root of your web server.
 Delete the optional upload script if it is not needed. set `sv_loadingurl` to `http://yourwebsite.com/loadingscreen`

+If you want users to be able to upload stuff, simply use the `randomimg.html` file.
+This is simply provided as an example, use it if you want, but I'm not responsible for anything that happens with it.

 # Configure

 Upload your logo to `bg/logo.png`.